 "Darling, this must be really bothering you.
 The last time you shook Uncle Fester like that you were trying to get the termites out of his sinuses."

-Part 1 of this series provided a taxonomy of data science that aligns well with the Data/Information/Knowledge/Wisdom Pyramid.
-We broke data science into three complementary components:
+So part 1 of this series provided a taxonomy of data science that aligns well with the Data/Information/Knowledge/Wisdom Pyramid, dividing data science into three complementary components:

 For that discussion, we treated control and optimization as the same thing and used the word "control" as shorthand for both.
 But we promised, at the end, to illuminate the distinctions between optimization and control, starting with a more structured discussion of optimization.
 That is our subject here.
 By some miracle of Nature, or cosmic mathematical coincidence, there are three extremely important problems that end up being identical: